The loss of immersive experiences in our daily lives is the greatest challenge to artists living today and in near future.

 Artists bring a number of natural strengths and intuitive assets with them to every job and they are very fast to learn how to rely on, utilize and apply these advantages across many platforms and agendas:

-1. Artist know how to work things through from the ground up, deconstruct, reconstruct and analyze the results of different applications.
+1. Artists know how to work things through from the ground up, deconstruct, reconstruct and analyze the results of different applications.
 When given a creative environment to succeed, they can be remarkable at adapting quickly and productively to what may interfere with their creativeness.

 2. Artists know how to treat inherent conflict, problems, and obstacles like an organism, interweaving and absorbing the boundaries between "left-brain, right-brain" polarities; unleashing something of ease and beauty.